Doubly robust and computationally efficient high-dimensional variable selection: Background: The PCM test and the HRT

 The steps are than repeated for each predictor $j = 1,\ldots,p$.
 Algorithm~\ref{alg: hrt} describes how to compute the HRT $p$-values for each variable.

-The primary disadvantage of Algorithm \ref{alg: hrt} is that it requires $p \times B_{\textnormal{HRT}}$ resamples. $B_{\textnormal{HRT}}$ would be required to be large when using the Bonferroni correction to control the family wise error rate, and $p$ is large.
+The primary disadvantage of Algorithm \ref{alg: hrt} is that it requires $p \times B_{\textnormal{HRT}}$ resamples.
+When using the Bonferroni correction to control the FWER, $B_{\textnormal{HRT}}$ must be at least $p/\alpha$ for nontrivial power.
 On the other hand, an attractive property of Algorithm \ref{alg: hrt} is that it requires only two machine learning fits.